 The Computer Science Faculty is one of the Technion's largest academic units, with over 1800 undergraduate students and over 250 graduate students.
 According to reports of international Review Committees in the years 2018, 2008 and 2000, the Computer Science Faculty is a world-leading department in computer science, consistently for 25 years.
 According to a report of the Council for Higher Education the study program in the Faculty is at the highest level.

 The Computer Science Faculty is centrally located in a modern 13000-sqm building.
-The building houses many facilities for the benefit of the students, including a wireless network, auditoria and classrooms, a new library serving as a modern learning center, research and teaching laboratories, a diversity of learning spaces for students, and a cafe.
+The building houses many facilities for the benefit of the students, including a wireless network, auditoria and classrooms equipped with the most advanced multimedia systems, a new library serving as a modern learning center, research and teaching laboratories, a diversity of learning spaces for students, a multipurpose learning complex providing a modern learning environment, and a cafe.

 Career Options and Job Opportunities